mtlynch/mtlynch.io/content/book-reports/the-goal/index.md

   1. Throughput: the rate at which the system generates money through sales.
   1. Inventory: all the money the system has invested in purchasing things which it intends to sell.
   1. Operational expense: all the money the system spends in order to turn inventory into throughput.

+### The myth of the balanced plant

+* Every factory strives to be perfectly "balanced."
+  * Where "balanced" means that the capacity for every resource perfectly matches market demand.
+  * Every employee and machine is busy all the time, and there's a customer ready to purchase the finished product as soon as it leaves the factory.
+* A balanced plant is unattainable in practice.
+* A plant with zero idle time is inefficient because it means people must be working on products faster than the rate the company can sell them.
+  * They're optimizing for local efficiencies rather than optimizing for what will most improve the company's bottom line.
+* If you perfectly match capacity to demand, productivity will decrease.
+  * This is due to two factors:
+    1. Dependent events: Manufacturing a product involves multiple steps that depend on earlier processes.
+    1. Statistical fluctuations: There's always random variance in the time it takes for any particular step in a pipeline.
+  * Example:
+    * A product passes through five departments for a task that takes, on average, an hour in each department.
+    * Due to statistical variance, some departements will finish their work in a little more than an hour, and some will be a little faster than an hour.
+    * If batches of products go through this pipeline, backups will form because delays in one stage impact all subsequent stages.
+Finishing early has no benefit unless the next department is ready to process the incoming batch immediately.

+### Dependencies and fluctuations: hiking single-file

+* Alex leads a Boy Scout troop on a hike and observes dependent events and statistical events in the boys' pace.
+* The path is narrow, so everyone has to walk single-file.
+* Even though most boys can walk ~2 mph, the group moves slower than that.
+* One heavyset boy is slower than the rest and begins falling behind.
+* Alex realizes that the average pace doesn't matter, because the slowest team member sets the pace of the group.
+* The line of boys has dependent events and statistical fluctuations.
+  * Statistical fluctuations: Boys don't walk a constant speed, but rather a mixture of faster and slower paces about 2 mph.
+  * Dependent events: You can't move faster than the person ahead of you in line, so your speed is limited by theirs.
+* Solution: The troop discovers the slowest boy is carrying a ton of excess weight in his pack, so they divide it up.
+The boy can now move much faster, which means the troop overall moves faster.